achranjit013/react-fact-app/README.md

 ## Introduction

 Fact-List offers a dynamic and interactive experience that revolves around the fascinating world of facts.
-Here's what you can do with FactHub:
+Here's what you can do with Facts-List:

 1. **Explore a Repository of Knowledge:**
    - Dive into a rich collection of facts that have been contributed by our community.
 Discover intriguing insights, fun trivia, and enlightening tidbits.